linagora/linshare/documentation/EN/upgrade/linshare-upgrade-from-v2.0-to-v2.1.md

   * __linshare-core-2.1.0.war__

   * __linshare-core-2.1.0-sql.tar.bz2__

   * __linshare-ui-admin-3.1.0.tar.bz2__

   * __linshare-ui-user-2.1.0.tar.bz2__

 > Note :</br>
  - Download all components  on `/root/downloads` directory</br>

 <a name="core">

 ## Upgrade LinShare-core

 </a>

-At first you need to stop Apache service and tomcat service:
+First you need to stop Apache service and tomcat service:

 ```
 $ systemctl apache2 stop
 ```
 ```bash
 $ systemctl stop tomcat8
 ```
-Once your service tomcat is stopped, you should can extract the content of `linshare-core-2.1.0-sql.tar.bz2` by using this command:
+Once your service tomcat is stopped, you should extract the content of `linshare-core-2.1.0-sql.tar.bz2` by using this command:
 ```bash
 $ tar xjvf  /root/downloads/linshare-core-2.1.0-sql.tar.bz2
 ```